zoalst/Speak3D/readme.md

 ## To Do

   - a lot
+  - create many geometry bug when give no params
+  - default params bug when given size 10 and 50
   - ability to set default parameters for specific geometries
   - export function so users can save the world they create
   - cli alternative to send commands